-AppTweak’s new App Page Preview feature is now live.
+AppTweak’s new App Page Preview feature is now live in the Metadata section.

-AppTweak’s App Page Preview Tool for iPhone X.
+AppTweak’s App Page Preview feature on an iPhone X.

-If you want to change your app text, you can preview how your changes will look!
-Let’s take an example from the app, Dragon City Mobile.
+If you want to change your app text, you can easily preview how your changes will look!
+Let’s take an example from the app Dragon City Mobile.

-Looking at the app’s title, we can see that it doesn’t use up all 30 of the available characters.
-As a result, we tested adding the words, “for players”, bringing the character count up to 30.
-AppTweak then counts the characters of the updated title and displays the new version in the phone view.
-This allows you to check how the title would be displayed on a user’s phone (for example, to check for line breaks).
+Looking at the app’s title, we can see that it doesn’t use up all 30 of the available characters on the App Store.
+As a result, we tested adding the keywords, “for players,” bringing the character count up to 30.
+AppTweak then displays the new version of the app page in the phone view.
+This allows you to check how the title would be displayed on a user’s phone (for example, to check for line breaks and truncation).

 Preview any changes to your app’s metadata on an iPhone X.

-Keywords added to your app title weigh heavily in Apple’s ranking algorithm.
-Therefore, when you add new keywords to your app’s metadata, we always recommend checking which other apps already rank for those keywords.
-That’s precisely why we added a live search that will adapt as soon as you enter new keywords.
+Keywords added to your app title weigh heavily for the store ranking algorithms.
+Therefore, when you add new keywords to your app’s metadata, we always recommend checking the other apps that already rank for those keywords.
+To do this, you can use our Live Search which will adapt as soon as you enter new keywords into your previewed metadata.

 Analyzing the Live Search of keywords in your title can help gauge the type of apps that rank on each word.
 These are the apps you will be competing against.
 Is your app more relevant?
 Is your App Power stronger?
-Answering these questions will help you evaluate how likely your app is to reach the top ranks on that keyword.
-Of course, other KPIs, such as volume, should also be considered - don’t forget to check them out in our keyword tool!
+Answering these questions will help you evaluate how likely your app is to reach the top rankings for that keyword.
+Of course, other KPIs, such as volume, chance, or difficulty should also be considered - don’t forget to check them out in our keyword tool!

-For instance, Dragon City Mobile has regularly updated its promo text, alternating between encouraging players to become the ultimate Dragon Master, or leaving it empty.
+For instance, Dragon City Mobile has regularly updated its promo text, alternating between leaving it empty and encouraging players to become the ultimate Dragon Master.

 View your app metadata’s history as you edit.

-Again, as you edit your promo text in the App Page Preview, AppTweak will display how it appears on your app’s App Store page and how that affects the visibility of the first lines of your description.
+Again, as you edit your promo text with the App Page Preview, AppTweak will display how this metadata element appears on your app page so you can visualize the visibility of the first lines of your description.

-Upload new creatives and visualize them with the App Page Preview.
+Upload new creatives and visualize them with the App Page Preview or Store Listing Preview.

-For instance, Dragon City Mobile recently launched a new icon and new screenshots on its Android apps.
-Let’s have a look at what the app’s App Page would look like on an iPhone:
+For instance, Dragon City Mobile recently launched a new icon and screenshots on Android.
+Let’s have a look at how the app page would look on an iPhone:

 Compare your app’s current version with its new metadata side by side.

-With this view, you can quickly check if your new version attracts more attention than the current one and how the fold would cut your screenshots.
+With this view, you can quickly check if your new version attracts more attention than the current one and how the fold impacts the visibility of your screenshots.

-Last but not least, we added a final section called App Info that gives you more insights into your app’s size, rating, and category.
+Last but not least, we’ve added a section called App Info that gives you more insights into your app’s size, rating, and category.

 Based on real case studies, we saw that each additional MB of your app can negatively impact your conversion rate – users are reluctant to download apps that take up too much space on their phones.
-Moreover, Apple doesn’t allow users to download apps over 3G if their size is above the 200MB threshold.
-This can drastically affect your install conversion, forcing users to depend on a WiFi connexion to be able to download your app.
+Moreover, Apple doesn’t allow users to download apps above the 200MB threshold over 3G.
+This can drastically affect your install conversion, forcing users to rely on a WiFi connexion to be able to download your app.

 On AppTweak, we give you a broad idea of how much your app’s size has to be reduced in order to increase your ASO Score.
-We also show a broad estimation of your app size’s impact on your install conversion.
+We also show a broad estimation of the impact your app size has on your install conversion.

 💡 Keep in mind that these are estimates to give you an idea of how your app size can affect your conversion rate.

-Evaluate the impact of your app’s size on conversion rate.
+Evaluate the impact of your app size on conversion rate.